brooklyncentral/brooklyn-cassandra/README.md

 It will start one node first and use its IP address as a seed for the other nodes.

+Tested with Centos 7.2, Ubuntu 14.04, Ubuntu 15.10 on Blue Box and SoftLayer

 ### KNOWN LIMITATIONS:

-*Centos only.* Tested with Centos 7.2.
 Only configures `listen_address` and `seeds`.
 Uses the defaults for everything else.